Every author wants to publish an Amazon bestseller. But do you know how to choose Amazon book categories as part of book

 Sure, you have your Author Central page, and you promote your book on social media.

-You might even know about choosing Kindle keywords.
+You might even understand keyword requirements and know about choosing Kindle keywords.

 But in learning how to sell on Amazon, you also need to know all about Amazon categories.